featbit/featbit-docs/pages/gitbook/sdk/faq.md

 1. Go to **Get Started** page
 2. Create a feature flag or select an existing one and click on next
 3. On the SDK Configs section of the page, you will find the **Streaming URL** and **Event URL**.
-In most cases, both URLs will be the same and correspond to the evaluation server URL.&#x20;
+In most cases, both URLs will be the same and correspond to the evaluation server URL.

     <figure><img src="../.gitbook/assets/image (275).png" alt=""><figcaption><p>SDK Configs</p></figcaption></figure>